TOP

 [If directors of each gender accounted for at least 1/3 of all of the directors, one additional point will be added to the total score. ]

-2.7 Did the company's independent directors reached one-half or more of all of the directorse.
-The Corporation's 9th Board has four independent directors, but does not reached one-half or more of all of the directorse.
+2.7 Did the company's independent directors reached one-third or more of all of the directors.
+The Corporation's 10th Board has five independent directors, but does not reached one-half or more of all of the directors.

 3.21 Did the company's annual report disclose the individual remuneration details of the general manager (chief executive officer) and assistant general manager(s)?
 The Corporation temporarily maintains summary disclosures for remuneration of our president and managers ranking above vice president.